fernandoapeguero/NBA_API/README.md

 * Create a database to use in the project
 * Run upgrage for flask migrate to create your tables

-## How to run migration

-for reference [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/) a database migrations for Flask applications using Alembic.

-In this project i'm using a file to manage the migration and that way is able to work on heroku as well so the way you will call it is the same but you have to use the file itself for example.

-* Normal migration call flask db migrate -m "some change to models"
-* Using manage.py file - python managepy. db migrate -m "some change to models"

-The same examle apply for upgrading the database using the manage.py file.

 ## Testing

 In this project for unnitest in your local machine pleas update the postgres URI information on the test_api file to match your own postgres database.